mgc93/mgc93.github.io/_projects/1_project.md

 ---

-**Results Analysis 1:** Most importantly, sellers’ RT’s varied significantly with offer size - over most of the offer range \[25%, 100%], median acceptance RT decreased with offer size from 2.1 hours down to 1.0 hours, while over most of the offer range \[0, 65%], median rejection RT increased with offer size, from 1.4 hours up to 2 hours (Fig. 1A).
+**Results Analysis 1:** Sellers’ RT’s varied significantly with offer size - over most of the offer range \[20%, 100%], the median acceptance RT decreased with offer size from 2 hours down to 0.8 hours, while over most of the offer range \[0, 70%], the median rejection RT increased with offer size, from 1.3 hours up to 1.8 hours (Fig. 1A).
 The relationship is evidence using a GAM regressions as well (Fig. 1B).

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/project_1_images/project_1_fig_5.png" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/project_1_images/project_1_fig_3.png" title="example image" class="img-fluid rounded z-depth-1" %}
     </div>
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/project_1_images/project_1_fig_6.png" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/project_1_images/project_1_fig_4.png" title="example image" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">
-    Figure 1A.
-Sellers’ median RT (in hours) as a function of buyers’ initial offer ratios (offer / list price), conditional on accepting or rejecting the offers.
-The size of the dots indicates the relative amount of data in that bin, across both curves, and the bars represent bootstrapped standard errors.
-    Figure 1B.
-GAM regression predictions for sellers’ RT by buyers’ initial offer by type of seller response.
+    **Figure 1. eBay RT reflect offer size.
+A.** Sellers’ median RT (in hours) as a function of buyers’ initial offer ratios (offer / list price), conditional on accepting or rejecting the offers.
+The size of the dots indicates the relative amount of data in that bin, across both curves, and the bars represent bootstrapped standard errors. **B.** GAM regression predictions for sellers’ RT by buyers’ initial offer, conditional on accepting or rejecting the offers.
 Shaded regions represent 95% confidence intervals.
 </div>

 ****

 **Results Analysis 2:** These effects were largely consistent across product categories, ranging from baseball cards to vehicles, with 28/32 categories showing a positive relation between RT and offer size for acceptances and 26/32 categories showing the opposite relation for rejections (Fig. 2).

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/project_1_images/project_1_fig_7.png" title="example image" class="img-fluid rounded z-depth-1" width="600px" %}
+        {% include figure.liquid loading="eager" path="assets/img/project_1_images/project_1_fig_5.png" title="example image" class="img-fluid rounded z-depth-1" width="600px" %}
     </div>
 </div>
 <div class="caption">
-    Figure 2.
-Coefficients for the relation between seller’s log(RT) and buyers’ initial offer ratios, conditional on accepting or rejecting the offers and on item category.
+    **Figure 2. eBay RT reflect offer size for each item category.** Coefficients for the relation between seller’s log(RT) and buyers’ initial offer ratios, conditional on accepting or rejecting the offers and on item category.
 Bars represent standard errors.
 </div>

 Seller-level regressions revealed a similar pattern, with 69% showing negative offer-RT correlations for acceptances but only 53% showing positive offer-RT correlations for rejections (Fig. 3).

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/project_1_images/project_1_fig_8.png" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/project_1_images/project_1_fig_6.png" title="example image" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">
-    Figure 3.
-Seller level RT effects. ****(left) Histogram of coefficients of first offer ratio at the seller level for acceptance log RT in hours. (right) Histogram of coefficients of first offer ratio at the seller level for rejection log RT in hours.
+    **Figure 3.Seller level RT effects for eBay observational data.
+A.** Histogram of coefficients of buyer’s first offer ratio as a fraction of the sellers’ list prices at the seller level for acceptance log RT in hours. **B.** Histogram of coefficients of buyer’s first offer ratio as a fraction of the sellers’ list prices at the seller level for rejection log RT in hours.
 </div>

 ## 🐡 Additional Results